Mel Courtney: Member of Parliament

+In December 1976, Courtney said in a written statement that the National Government had borrowed more than $1000 million after only a year in office.
+He said this contrasted with the Prime Minister presenting himself to the electorate as "the man who was going to stop borrowing".

+In April 1977, Courtney wrote to the Minister of Health, Frank Gill, about the health risks associated with lead in petrol.
+There had been a survey in Christchurch "which concluded that lead levels from petrol emissions must be regarded as a serious problem".
+However, Gill replied in a statement that, "there was no proven health hazard...[and] the Government had no immediate plans to reduce the level".
+New Zealand only began to reduce lead in petrol in 1986 and did not remove it completely until 1996, twenty years after Courtney raised the issue.

+In August 1977, Courtney was very critical of Muldoon and his financial management: "This Muldoon economic muddle has placed the country in a very serious position...Far from being an economic wizard, the Minister of Finance would have trouble managing a penny-in-the-slot machine.
+I would not trust one of my businesses to his care."

 The Labour Party suffered three defeats in the 1975, 1978 and 1981 general elections under the leadership of Bill Rowling.
 Courtney saw the momentum that had been gained under the prime ministership of the charismatic Labour leader Norman Kirk (1972–74) was being eroded and lost by Rowling.
 Courtney firmly believed that change was needed in the leadership in order to beat Robert Muldoon and the National Party.
 Rowling was not an effective counter to Muldoon: in Parliament Muldoon had the measure of Rowling and Rowling was perceived as weak in the media.
 Courtney has stated: "Rowling's handling of the Moyle 'affair' in 1977 by asking Colin Moyle to resign in response to Rob Muldoon's attacks in parliament was wrong."
+There were protests at the 1977 Labour Party Conference because of the treatment of Colin Moyle by Rowling.
 After Courtney's strong performance in the Nelson by-election in 1976 the 1978 Labour Party general election result was a "major disappointment" for Courtney.
+He had advocated during the campaign that the party "return to the old Labour Party philosophies of job opportunities for everyone, education, health and housing."